Census Data for Omaha

 At the time of the 2010 Census, Omaha had 177,518 Housing Units<3> and with its population of 408,958 people, this averages 2.3 people per Housing Unit.

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Omaha and you need to be careful when comparing numbers between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 Census and the 2000 Census, there were changes in the sampling area for Omaha and you need to be careful when comparing results between the censuses.
+More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).

 Douglas County ...